Do you need to rekindle your marriage?

 True they may not quite have the agonizing passion they felt when they first met.
 But their love hasn’t faded and they aren’t desperately looking for ways to rekindle their marriage.

-- Considering a divorce
+- You are considering a divorce

 - Either you or your spouse has had an affair